Next Level Yoga: Advanced Aerial Yoga Postures & Poses

 Related Article: Yoga Poses for Abs: What you Need to Know About Yoga and Increasing Core Strength

-If you think about the fact you are often deepening your positions, coupled with combining skills of gymnastics, Pilates and acrobatics, it only makes sense then when getting back to "yoga on the mat", you tend to improve your overall yoga game.
-Heck their is even aerial barre classes.
+If you think about the fact you are often deepening your positions, coupled with combining skills of gymnastics, Pilates and acrobatics, it only makes sense, that when getting back to “yoga on the mat”, you tend to improve your overall yoga game.

-Having trouble getting those tricky headstand on forearm stands down?
+Having trouble getting those tricky headstand or forearm stands down?
 Try some advanced aerial yoga poses!

 Keep in mind that oftentimes these classes are led by an instructor, whether at home or in the gym (given the rise of virtual classes).
 Many instructors offer a variety in training, as aerial yoga can be restorative, meditative, even more face-paced.
 Point is, many forms of yoga you do on the yoga mat, can be done via aerial yoga.